 Commenter Comment Responses CRWC-1 Section 4.2 Environmental and Operational Conditions The report states that there is no correlation between river flow, as measured at the Montague USGS gage, and the rate of eel collections.
-There is no information provided as to the means of calculating the rate of eel collections or the period of time of collection that is used for the evaluation Eel collection rate was determined by the number occurred between July 9 and November 2, 2015.
-S (2) and three (3) days.
+There is no information provided as to the means of calculating the rate of eel collections or the period of time of collection that is used for the evaluation Eel collection rate was determined by the number of eel collected per sampling event.
+Forty (40) sampling events occurred between July 9 and November 2, 2015.
+Sampling time between collection events typically ranged between two (2) and three (3) days.
 A correlation between discharge at Montague and the rate of eel captures is invalid, as most of the eels collected (88%) were at the spillway ladder and 87% of the time when eels were captured at the spillway ladder, there was only minimum flow (125 cfs) in the bypass reach.
 Eels in the bypass reach are not affected by river flow as measured at the Montague gage, but by generation at Station #1 and spill.
-We disagree as river discharge may affect the mov Therefore those data were included in the analysis 4.2-5 and 4.2-6, respectively.
+We disagree as river discharge may affect the movement of eel into the bypass reach and the rate of that movement.
+Therefore those data were included in the analysis.
+Generation data and spill data were presented in the report in Figures 4.2-5 and 4.2-6, respectively.
 The report also states that, "Data suggests that spill at the Turners Falls Dam does not affect collection rate at the traps."
 There is limited data to assess the effect of spill on eel captures at the spillway trap, where spill affects collections, but what data there are points to the opposite conclusion.
 During the period of trapping, there was spill from July 10 to 13 (mean 1,245 cfs), July 22 (1,058 cfs), and beginning on October 1st and lasting (except for one day) for the entire month.
 During the initial period of spill, 119 eels were collected at the spillway trap.
 A large number of eels was collected around June 22, but without daily collections it is impossible to determine if eels came into the ladder before, after, or during spill.
 For the month of October, only 10 eels were collected after the start of significant spill (Oct.
 2), and those eels could have already been in the ladder prior to spill.
 Although eels may be able to enter the spillway ladder when spill is around 1,000 cubic feet per second (cfs), it is likely that spill greater than several thousand cfs prohibits eels from entering the spillway ladder as spill plunges into the bypass at the spillway ladders entrance, creating turbulent conditions with a large amount of entrained air.
-We agree that the collection data relative to spill w summer months when spill is seasonally low.
-The upstream migration in the Connecticut River.
-Figu began to decrease beginning in mid-September dur migration period which is associated with the time October is an unlikely contributor to the collection begun to slow.
+We agree that the collection data relative to spill were limited.
+Much of the monitoring period occurred during the drier summer months when spill is seasonally low.
+The monitoring period was selected to match the seasonal pattern of eel upstream migration in the Connecticut River.
+Figure 4.2-6 plots eel collection and spill at the dam.
+The collection rate began to decrease beginning in mid-September during a time of no spill.
+This trend was attributed to the end of the migration period which is associated with the time of year and decreasing water temperatures.
+The occurrence of spill in October is an unlikely contributor to the collection rate during this late season period because migration had already begun to slow.